vlang/v/vlib/vweb/README.md

 }
 ```
 ### Redirect ###
-Used when you want be redirected for one page
+Used when you want be redirected to an url
 **Examples:**
 ```v ignore
 pub fn (mut app App) before_request() {